 Arriving at a Value Conclusion

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Appraisal Services of Brandon, Inc . will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+Note: While this amount is probably the most reliable indication of what a property is worth, it may not be the price at which the property closes.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
+It all comes down to this, an appraiser from Appraisal Services of Brandon, Inc . will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.